• Skip to primary navigation

 Making cheesy chicken broccoli orzo in a sauté pan on the stovetop.

-If your sauce looks thin, remove your completed dish from the heat and allow it to set, uncovered for 5 minutes.
+Sauce look thin? - If your sauce looks thin, remove the finished dish from the heat and allow it to set, uncovered, for 5 minutes.
 Your sauce will continue to thicken as it stands.

 A serving spoon scooping cheesy chicken broccoli orzo from a sauté pan.